namenyizso/fyge-test-task/README.md

 To get started with the Sylius project, you can follow these steps:

-0. **Clone this repository**: Please clone this repository first of all.

-1. **Docker Installation (Optional)**: If you have Docker installed, you can use it to set up the project.
-If not, you can perform a simple Composer install.
+1. **Docker Installation**: If you have Docker installed, you can use it to set up the project.

-    - Using Docker:
     - Clone the project repository.
     - Navigate to the project directory.
     - Run `docker-compose up -d` to start the containers.
     - Wait some minutes.
 During that you can check the containers what is happening exactly.
 (It will run the composer install command, etc.)
     - You can use the `bin/console sylius:install` command if it will be necessary.
 You can create a new admin user for this command.
     - You should now have the project accessible at http://localhost.

 2. **Environment Configuration**: Ensure that you have set up the necessary environment variables, such as your database connection details.
 Refer to the project's documentation for specific configuration details.